 Nil-nil is not an especially common score in football and it is probably an even less frequently made wager in the correct score market, due to the fact that most punters don’t want to back a bore draw.
 They would rather live in hope of action and excitement than in fear of a goal being scored.
 That said, around 7% or 8% of games will end without a goal and some punters do choose to back 0-0.

 The precise incidence rate of 0-0 draws varies from league to league and over time and is generally a little lower in cup competitions.
-Given that we can generally expect a 0-0 bore draw to occur around once every 13 games or so punters should not discount them from their reckoning though, much as many football bettors believe that backing over 0.5 goals is almost a bet without risk.
+Given that we can generally expect a 0-0 bore draw to occur around once every 13 games or so punters should not discount them from their reckoning though.
 But if you are going to back a game to finish 0-0, is there a better way to do it?

 What is the Difference Between 0-0 and No Goalscorer?

 The key difference between these bets is that own goals do not count for First/Last/Anytime Goalscorer markets.
 As a result, if only own goals were scored in a certain match, the 0-0 bet would be a loser but the No Goalscorer bet would be a winner.

 We mentioned above the option of backing over 0.5 goals; in actual fact, backing the opposite – under 0.5 goals – is exactly the same as betting on 0-0.
 It is an unusual quirk of football betting and the way markets have developed that there are a number of different bets that actually cover the exact same outcomes.
 For example, backing Tranmere Rovers +0.5 on the Asian handicap, is exactly the same as backing Tranmere/Draw double chance.

 Sometimes, however, strange as it may seem, you will see the two markets priced differently.
 In the example listed, this may be because bookies offer better odds on the Asian handicap as that markets tends to be more competitive and potentially lucrative.